OpenVPN/openvpn3/README.rst

 OpenVPN 3 includes a minimal client wrapper (``cli``) that links in with the library and provides basic command line functionality.

-NOTE: As of 2015, OpenVPN 3 is primarily of interest to developers because it does not yet replicate the full functionality of OpenVPN 2.x.
+NOTE: As of early 2016, OpenVPN 3 is primarily of interest to developers because it does not yet replicate the full functionality of OpenVPN 2.x.
 In particular, server functionality is not yet implemented.